uweschmitt/emzed2/website/index.rst

 *emzed* is an open source framework for analyzing and processing LCMS data.
-The framework was developed by D-BIOL (Patrick Kiefer, lab of Julia Vorholt, Institute of Microbiology, ETH Zurich) and Uwe Schmitt (mineway GmbH, Germany) with several ideas in mind:
+The framework was developed by D-BIOL (Patrick Kiefer, lab of Julia Vorholt, Institute of Microbiology, ETH Zurich) and Uwe Schmitt (ID Scientific IT Services, ETH Zurich) with several ideas in mind:

 .. image:: emzed_screen.png
    :align: right